Xeroxtheplanet/introduction-datascience-python-book/README.md

 Personal Message: This book was used by me to learn Data Science at Macquarie University.
-However, I dropped the Data Science major of my degree to pursue the Software Technology instead.
-I intend to return to this to do the exercises and learn Data Science principles once I have solid fundamentals in graph theory and Python.
+However, I dropped the Data Science major of my degree to pursue the Software Technology major instead.
+I intend to return to this to do the exercises and learn data science principles once I have solid fundamentals in graph theory and Python.

 # Introduction to Data Science
 ## A Python Approach to Concepts, Techniques and Applications